MeghanvdMeer/M.I.N.DLab/index.md

 title: Home
 ---

-# Quantitative tools to address ocean challenges
+# research into neural networks underlying memory and learning

-The Quantitative Marine Ecology lab at the [University of New Hampshire](https://colsa.unh.edu/biological-sciences) is a team of scientists combining field observations with mathematical and statistical tools to address the most pressing issues in the oceans.
-We address questions related to population ecology, socio-ecological systems, species monitoring, fisheries, and sustainable seafood.
-A common thread throughout our work is the role of environmental variability, particularly rare events like heatwaves or global pandemics.
-We currently conduct research in Madagascar, the Eastern Tropical Pacific, and New Hampshire.
+The M.I.N.D Lab at the [University of Auckland](https://www.auckland.ac.nz/en.html) is a team of scientists combining experiments with mathematical and statistical tools to address the most pressing issues in the oceans.
+We address questions related to ageing populations as well as children, effects of caffeine on the brain, and network connectivity in several states.
+A common thread throughout our work is the role of neural variability.
+We are currently conducting research into The Neural Dynamics of Cognitive Control: Theta-range Neural Oscillations and Frontal Executive Function.

 {%
   include figure.html